Tanggu Tianjin, China Travel Guide

 Before heading to the airport or train station, a few final checks streamline your departure.

-Plan your route to your point of departure with time to spare, notably at busy times.
+Plan your route to your point of departure with ample time, notably at busy times.

-Plan to spend any remaining domestic currency or exchange it before departure, as it's possible that be difficult to exchange abroad.
+Plan to use any remaining local currency or exchange it before departure, as it's possible that be difficult to exchange abroad.

 Ensure all electronic devices are fully charged or powered off, especially for security checks.
 Pack portable chargers in carry-on.